Scion TC Mods: Upgrade Ideas & Performance Parts

 Your Scion tC’s traction and steering may be enhanced by installing a sway bar, depending on what size you choose.
 By reducing body roll, sway bars allow the tires to stay in contact with the road for greater grip and control.

-Some of the best options include:
+Some options include:

 Control Arms